What is Qsymia?

 - are taking certain medicines called monoamine oxidase inhibitors (MAOIs) or have taken MAOIs in the past 14 days.

 - are allergic to topiramate, sympathomimetic amines such as phentermine, or any of the ingredients in Qsymia.
-See the end of this Medication Guide for a complete list of ingredients in Qsymia.
+See below for a complete list of ingredients in Qsymia.

 What should I tell my healthcare provider before taking Qsymia?

-- have a history of metabolic acidosis (too much acid in the blood) or a condition that puts you at higher risk for metabolic acidosis such as:
+- have a history of too much acid in the blood (metabolic acidosis) or a condition that puts you at higher risk for metabolic acidosis such as:

-- a diet high in fat and low in carbohydrates (ketogenic diet)
+- chronic diarrhea, surgery, a diet high in fat and low in carbohydrates (ketogenic diet), weak, brittle, or soft bones (osteomalacia, osteoporosis, osteopenia), or decreased bone density

-- have kidney problems, have kidney stones, or are getting kidney dialysis
+- have kidney problems, kidney stones, or are getting kidney dialysis.

-- are breastfeeding.
-It is not known if Qsymia passes into your breast milk.
+- are breastfeeding or plan to breastfeed.
+Qsymia can pass into your breast milk and may harm your baby.
 You and your healthcare provider should decide if you will take Qsymia or breastfeed.
 You should not do both.

 Especially tell your healthcare provider if you take:

 - Birth control pills.
-Tell your healthcare provider if your menstrual bleeding changes while you are taking birth control pills and Qsymia.
+Tell your healthcare provider if your menstrual bleeding changes while you are taking birth control pills that contain both estrogen and progestin (combination oral contraceptives) and Qsymia.

 Ask your healthcare provider or pharmacist for a list of these medicines, if you are not sure.